Last Update: November 2020

 Allegory, Fantasy.
 They want stories that range from 500 to 5000 words and are willing to pay $15 for these stories!

-We shouldn’t forget the mystery, noir and these scary stories to tell in the dark art.
-Some of the best writers have published stories in some of these magazines (Ray Bradbury, Mickey Spillane, etc).
+We really shouldn’t forget to write from time to time mystery, noir, and scary stories.
+Some of the best writers have published in some of the following magazines (Ray Bradbury, Mickey Spillane, etc.)

 Ellery Queen Mystery Magazine, Mystery Fiction.
 Despite having one of the longest names I’ve seen on a magazine, Ellery Queen Mystery Magazine *ufff* is, perhaps, the most renowned mystery magazine in existence.